 Did you know that exporters tend to perform better than non-exporters?

-• Is your product or service selling well locally?
+- Is my product or service selling well locally?

-• Is there demand for a product or service like yours in your target market overseas?
+- Is there demand for a product or service like mine in my target market overseas?

-• What resources will your business need for labels and packaging?
+- What resources will my business need for labels and packaging?

-• What are the local laws and regulations of your new market?
+- What are the local laws and regulations of my new market?

-• Have you registered your intellectual property in Australia and your new overseas market?
+- Have I registered my intellectual property in Australia and my new overseas market?

 Your answers will help you to paint a picture of what exporting might look like for your business or identify gaps to address.